tommasosansone91/lab_app/README.md

 ### install

-The app should be installed in /var/www/ and exposed on port 8080.
+The app should be installed in /var/www/ and exposed on internal port 8080, external port 80.

 It is based on Flask, so it is not meant to be put on production environments.